David L. Bazelon

 David Lionel Bazelon (September 3, 1909 – February 19, 1993) was a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.

 Education and career

 Bazelon was born in Superior, Wisconsin, the son of Lena (Krasnovsky) and Israel Bazelon, a general store proprietor.
-His parents were Russian Jewish immigrants.
+His parents were Ukrainian Jewish immigrants.
+His father died in 1912 and his mother remarried to Nathan Harris.

 Bazelon grew up in Chicago, Illinois and earned a Bachelor of Science in Law from Northwestern University in 1931.
 He read law to enter the bar in 1932.
 He entered private practice in Chicago from 1932 to 1935.
 He was an Assistant United States Attorney for the Northern District of Illinois from 1935 to 1946.
 He then worked as the United States Assistant Attorney General for the Public Lands Division of the United States Department of Justice from 1946 until June 1, 1947, when he moved to Alien Property, where he remained until he became a judge.